Chadwiki/elastic-stack-docker/README.md

 1) Create your docker network:
 - `docker network create esnet`

-2) First create the certs for the environment - from elasticsearch DIR:
+2) Create the ssl certs for the environment, from elasticsearch DIR:
 - `docker-compose -f create-certs.yml up`

 3) copy certs directory over to the kibana directory: